What is negligence?

 - the chances of success

-- the costs involved in going to court e.g. legal costs, court fees and specialist reports.
+- the costs involved in going to court, for example legal costs, court fees and specialist reports.

 When making a claim for damages arising from personal injury there is a time limit of 3 years - documents must be filed at least 90 days before the time limit expires so in practical terms any application must be made within 2 years and 9 months.